Curb Your Attention: Causal Attention Gating for Robust Trajectory Prediction in Autonomous Driving: Experiments

 \subsection{Quantitative Analysis}

-\nbf{Robustness Experiments} To study the robustness and generalizability of the CRiTIC model under causality-based domain shifts, we use scene perturbation tests used in \cite{Causal_agents}.
+\nbf{Robustness Experiments} To study the robustness and generalization of the CRiTIC model under causality-based domain shifts, we use scene perturbation tests with the causal agent annotation by Sun et al. \cite{Causal_agents}.
 In \tabref{tab:noncausal}, we present the result for \textit{RemoveNonCausal} perturbation, where all agents tagged as non-causal are removed.
 Evaluating based on the \textit{relative performance drop rate} metric, $\frac{\Delta \textup{minADE}}{\textup{minADE}_{\textup{Original}}}$, our model shows significant improvement by up to \textbf{54\%} and \textbf{53\%} compared to the next best model for both the OnlyAV and PlusAV settings, respectively.
 As expected, the CRiTIC model has less performance drop for RemoveNonCausal perturbations as its attention is directed towards causal agents, and it is less reliant on non-causal agents.
+Note that, we use the minADE metric in the robustness experiments following \cite{Causal_agents}, however, we should note that it is not the primary ranking metric in Waymo's prediction challenge.

 Moreover, the sparsity of the predicted causal graph for our model is adjustable at inference time using the threshold hyperparameter.
 The sparsity is the ratio of the number of edges in the graph to the number of edges in a fully connected graph (we exclude the self-loop edges in this calculation).
 Since we are performing edge classification under the causal structure discovery task, to evaluate the alignment of the predicted edge classes (causal vs. non-causal, which is presented by $e_{ij}$ in \eqref{eq:mpnn}) with the human label \cite{Causal_agents}, we report precision, recall, and robustness under \textit{RemoveNonCausal} perturbation for various causal graph sparsity values (see \figref{fig:pr_robustness}).